 The game “I spy” is a classic children’s game for passing time together at home, in a waiting room, or even on a long journey.
 This game can help children to broaden their vocabulary and improve their concentration.
 It consists of one of you trying to find an object within eyesight, that the other players must then guess by only knowing the first letter of its name.
 Once the object has been decided, it is time for that unforgettable question:

 “I spy, with my little eye, something beginning with…”

-Think of a few famous characters, fictional or not and write them onto pieces of paper that must then be placed on each others foreheads.
+Think of a few famous characters, fictional or not, and write them onto pieces of paper that must then be placed on each other’s foreheads.
 Each player must try to guess the character they have on their head by asking questions that must be answered with yes and no’s.
 For example, am I a cartoon?
-Am I a boy or girl?
+Am I a boy or a girl?

 You must know how to play this game.
 It is very simple and very fun.
 One of you must start to count and everyone else must find somewhere in the house to hide.
 Once they reach ten, then it is time to start the hunt!

 With this list of activities, you will have a great time together at home, playing as a family and before you know it, that storm may have passed and you can get back outdoors.
 These games are fun to play and they will also help children to learn new things, improve their vocabularies, improve their capacity of expression, and will also help them to stay active even when being stuck indoors.
 The next time it starts to rain, they will be the first ones to suggest playing their favorite one.